spinus/sphinxcontrib-images/docs/source/index.rst

     ``sphinxcontrib.images.backend`` group (look source
     of ``setup.py`` in this project).

-    If callable it can be a function or a class which returns instance of a backend to render images.
+    Callable can be a function or a class which returns instance of a backend to render images.
     First argument is Sphinx's app instance.
 Go to LightBox2 backend to see how to implement that.

+    Each backend should implement rendering ``image_node`` on specific outputs.
+    If methods are not implemented, default ``image`` directive is a fallback.

+    By default ``LightBox2`` backends natively supports only HTML (other outputs are supported by fallback-image-directive).

 :override_image_directive: (default: ``False``)